 As we have seen over the past few years, the 2008 financial crisis in the U.S led to an economic crisis within the E.U.
 In December 2008, E.U. leaders met and agreed on a €200 billion stimulus plan to help boost European growth following the global financial crisis, but clearly this did not help as Spain, Italy, Portugal, Ireland, and Greece are still struggling to reduce their budget deficits.
 After these countries reported a sovereign-debt crisis and sent shock waves throughout the eurozone, the continent’s leaders were at odds about best solutions and a way forward.

-an Union, what lessons can Africa learn about forming an economic union, building strong economies, and forming unified leadership?
+Looking at the European Union, what lessons can Africa learn about forming an economic union, building strong economies, and forming unified leadership?

 The eurozone debt crisis can teach Africa significant lessons about increasing trade within Africa itself.
 The European integration model can be used by Africa in establishing a one-currency continent.
 Currently there are great speculations on formation within Southern African Development Community (SADC) countries to allow access and usage of the same currency.
 The South African rand in Zimbabwe, Lesotho, Swaziland, and Namibia is an example of this type of slow currency integration.